-Monroe County Community College has made emergency financial assistance via the Coronavirus Aid, Relief and Economic Security Act available to current and prospective students who have been financially affected by the transition to online classes due to the COVID-19 pandemic.
+In 2020, Monroe County Community College made emergency financial assistance via the Coronavirus Aid, Relief and Economic Security Act available to current and prospective students who were financially affected by the transition to online classes due to the COVID-19 pandemic.

-In order to apply for these funds, MCCC students must be Title IV eligible – which means they are approved to receive federal loans and grant programs awards for pursuing post-secondary education – and have a Free Application for Federal Student Aid on file with MCCC.
-Students can complete the FAFSA by going to www.fafsa.gov.
+In order to apply for these funds, MCCC students had to be Title IV eligible – which means they were approved to receive federal loans and grant programs awards for pursuing post-secondary education – and have a Free Application for Federal Student Aid on file with MCCC.

-Eligibility for MCCC students will be based on financial issues they have had or will face related to moving to online coursework, such as internet service issues, the need for a new computer or special software or hardware, or increased utility costs.
+Eligibility for MCCC students was based on financial issues they had or would face related to moving to online coursework, such as internet service issues, the need for a new computer or special software or hardware, or increased utility costs.

 About the CARES Act